apimatic/jsonmapper/README.rst

 .. image:: https://img.shields.io/packagist/l/apimatic/jsonmapper.svg?style=flat
    :target: https://packagist.org/packages/apimatic/jsonmapper

+Takes data retrieved from a JSON__ web service and converts them into nested object and arrays - using your own model classes.

 Starting from a base object, it maps JSON data on class properties, converting them into the correct simple types or objects.